-The Board Administrator is responsible for preparing the agenda for each hearing.
-The Code Inspectors and the Code Enforcement Supervisor review the cases, and prepare staff reports, including staff recommendations for each case, which are submitted to the Board Administrator for inclusion in the CEB "agenda packet" for each meeting.
+The CEB Administrator is responsible for preparing the agenda for each Code Compliance

+Hearing.
+The Code Inspectors and the Code Compliance Supervisor review the cases, and prepare staff reports, including staff recommendations for each case, which are submitted to the CEB Administrator for inclusion in the CEB "agenda packet" for each meeting.
 Agenda packets usually include the agenda, minutes of prior meeting for review by the CEB, a site map, a Staff Report and any other documentary evidence and correspondence available relating to each case to be heard, status reports on compliance with orders entered at prior hearings, and informational copies of Orders entered at the preceding meeting.
-An agenda packet is customarily sent to each CEB member for review at least 48 hours prior to the meeting date.
+An agenda packet is customarily sent to each CEB member for review at least forty-eight hours prior to the meeting date.